Coduy/k8s/Minikube/how-to-install.md

 ## Step 4: Install kubectl (Kubernetes CLI)

 Minikube automatically configures **kubectl**, the Kubernetes CLI tool.
 If you don’t have it installed yet, install it by searching it on Google.

+## Step 4: Install Ingress aadon

+   - Check the status of your Minikube cluster:
+     ```bash
+     minikube addons enable ingress
+     ```

+## Step 5: ccess the Application

+Expose your app via a service.

+Create an ingress manifest and point service object to it.

+NOTE:

+If you're using a cloud provider (like AWS, GCP, or Azure), the Ingress controller will provide you with an external IP or domain name that you can use to access your application.
+If you're using Minikube locally, you can access the Ingress using minikube service command or by setting up port forwarding.

+You can also skip Ingress Controller and expose service via Minikube: minikube service tomcat-service --url

+and also, using the same technique you can expose Ingress Contoller: minikube service tomcat-ingress --url